Pendlebury railway station: Cultural links

 The artist L.S.
 Lowry lived at 117 Station Road (B5231), Pendlebury, about a mile from the station.
-Lowry recalled an inspirational moment at the station which transformed his view of the industrial landscape around him: "One day I missed a train from Pendlebury – [a place] I had ignored for seven years – and as I left the station I saw the Acme Spinning Company's mill… The huge black framework of rows of yellow-lit windows standing up against the sad, damp charged afternoon sky.
-The mill was turning out… I watched this scene — which I'd looked at many times without seeing — with rapture…" This experience led Lowry to incorporate elements of local textile mills and factory chimneys into many of his works, and elements of the Acme Mill can be seen in two of his iconic paintings: Coming from the Mill (1930) and The Mill, Pendlebury (1941).
+Lowry recalled an inspirational moment at the station which transformed his view of the industrial landscape around him:

+This experience led Lowry to incorporate elements of local textile mills and factory chimneys into many of his works, and elements of the Acme Mill can be seen in two of his iconic paintings: Coming from the Mill (1930) and The Mill, Pendlebury (1941).